brettchalupa/graphql-docs/README.md

 ## Development

-After checking out the repo, run `script/bootstrap` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bundle exec rake console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `bin/rake test` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Sample site